ibm-cloud-docs/sell/tutorial-onboard-vsimage.md

 {: #vsi-review-version}
 {: step}

-From the Configure product tab, you can review your version details.
+From the Configure version tab, you can review your version details.
 There are no actions that you need to take.
-When you are ready to move on, click **Next**.
+After you review your version details, click **Next**.

 ## Configure the deployment values
 {: #vsimage-onboard-cfgdeploy}